Advanced Clinical Practitioner Degree Apprenticeship (Level 7)

 - The ESFA rules state that all apprentices must achieve English and Maths at level 2 (GCSE grade A* - C or equivalent) prior to taking their End Point Assessment.

-To find out more about Advanced Clinical Practitioner Degree Apprenticeship, or for more information about the Levy and degree apprenticeships, please email our Degree Apprenticeships Team at firstname.lastname@example.org or call us on +44(0)117 32 81043.
+To find out more about Advanced Clinical Practitioner Degree Apprenticeship, or for more information about the levy, funding available and degree apprenticeships, please email our Degree Apprenticeships Team at firstname.lastname@example.org or call us on +44(0)117 32 81043.